-My sales projections are low, I expect to sell around under a hundred pairs a year.
+My sales projections are low; I expect to sell around under a hundred pairs a year.
 This season I only have had a few sales of the regular blades.
-I assume this article will help with sales but I try to be as realistic as possible regarding sales numbers.
+I assume this article will help with sales, but I try to be as realistic as possible regarding sales numbers.
 That’s why I worked so hard this year to get ready just in time for the manufacturing process.
-It means that I can continue this business without spending a lot of upfront capital into it.
+It means that I can continue this business without spending a lot of upfront capital on it.

 What do you call skating on UFS Ice Frames?

-So far people has been calling it ice blading.
-When Kevin Lapierre did his first edit he called it Ice-Blading.
-Sure people can call it whatever they want, it’s actually ice skating when you look at it.
+So far, people have been calling it ice blading.
+When Kevin Lapierre did his first edit, he called it Ice-Blading.
+Sure, people can call it whatever they want; it’s actually ice skating when you look at it.
 I’m pretty sure you would confuse a regular person if you say you are ice blading at the ice rink.
-But I guess if you start doing tricks it’s kind of blading on ice.
-So far people tag themselves #iceblading on the social network and it’s perfect in my opinion; it’s a novel word with a clear meaning in the end.
+But I guess if you start doing tricks, it’s blading on ice.
+So far, people tag themselves #iceblading on the social network, and it’s perfect in my opinion; it’s a novel word with a clear meaning in the end.
 Who knows what’s going to happen next!

 What is your current skate setup?